davidBelanger/Remodel/README.md

 ----------------------------
 There is one remaining situation where you should use Unix make: when you are building Remodel!

 Build using 'make.'
-The Makefile is configured to for macosx (it uses clang), but can be changed for other compilers easily.
+The Makefile is configured for macosx (it uses clang), but can be changed for other compilers easily.
 You will need to install the Intel Thread Building Blocks and OpenSSL libraries.
 These can be installed, for example, using macports.